Soko101/Pension_Risk_Transfer/README.md

 # Pension_Risk_Transfer

-This repo contains simple self studies that I have been carrying out to better understand different financial models Optimizing Pension Risk Transfer (PRT) Pricing Models Using Advanced Data Analytics and Machine Learning Techniques **Objective:**
+# Optimizing Pension Risk Transfer (PRT) Pricing Models Using Advanced Data Analytics and Machine Learning Techniques

+**Objective:**

 The objective of my research project is to develop and refine pricing models for